conneroisu/cpre488/mps/MP-0/Report.md

 <!-- TODO: In your writeup, use this feature and describe what print() does, and how. -->
 <!-- TODO: Why do you believe this function is used by Xilinx for their Hello World application, as opposed to the more conventional printf() function? -->

-## [TASK] Step 9: Connect to the Vivado Logic Analyzer: i) Take a screen capture of an LED wire turning on?
-Can you turn the LED on and off fast enough to get a screen capture of the Logic Analyzer displaying this pulse?
-If so, then provide this screen capture as well.
-For how long does the pulse stay high?

 i) instruction 11: In the Template page, select "Hello World", not "Peripheral Test" template In your writeup, use this feature and describe what print() does, and how.